I’m late this week… so sorry! Traveling. Christmas gathering. Momming. You know…

 My Pick of the Week:

 In 1899, Mandie’s life changes when her Cherokee friends help her escape to a mansion that holds the hidden secrets of her past and the key to her future (book one description, Mandie and the Secret Tunnel).

 I LOVED these books as a girl.
 So.
 Much.
 I tore through every new title my grandmother gave me.
-They were mystery and adventure and friendship and fun.
+They were mystery and adventure and friendship and fun–the perfect receipt for a great Christian fiction for teen girls.
 And, as a bonus, book one has been made into a movie (I haven’t seen it), and I believe that there has been a Christmas movie made from this series as well.